Sebmolendijk/mcas-labs/module04/module04.md

 1. On your Windows 10 lab VM, open TOR browser.

-2. Open Office 365 web mail by going to https://outlook.office.com and enter Megan Bowens credentials.
+2. Open Office 365 web mail by going to https://outlook.office.com and enter Eric Gruber credentials.

 3. Click on the “People” icon: